-- You are responsible for using all machinery, tools and equipment the way the employer trained you and asking questions when in doubt. - You are responsible for reporting unsafe acts and conditions to the employer. - You are responsible for helping your employer keep the workplace safe and healthy.
+- You are responsible for reporting unsafe acts and conditions to the employer. - You are responsible for helping your employer keep the workplace safe and healthy.

 - Your employer has the right to expect you to pay attention to the training, ask questions when in doubt and use your training on the job to work safely. - Your employer has the right to expect you to report unsafe acts and conditions and help keep the workplace safe and healthy.